 I made a sock monkey for a friend who was having a baby.
 I, never having had one, was always jealous of the kids in my neighborhood who did.
-I sent the monkey off to my friend’s baby and still felt a little loss.
+I sent the monkey off to my friend’s baby and found I was still at a loss.
 I promptly made another and named him The Baby.
 I tossed him into my car while loading it for a trip from Los Angeles to Boise, Idaho.
-The journey recalled a bit of nostalgia for the quintesential road trip taken by a generation of kids who grew up in America in the 1950s and 1960s.
-I realized that the vacation snapshots I took with The Baby were not portraits of him, rather they were social landscapes that he happened to inhabit.
-The images capture the social and cultural ideas of our time; the intersection of history, culture, and politics.
-They revealed a slowing down of time as I moved eastward.
-The images illustrate how ‘the more things change, the more they stay the same’.
+The journey recalled a bit of nostalgia for the quintessential road trip taken by a generation of kids who grew up in America in the 1950s and 1960s.
+The images examine the impact of human intervention on the erasure of land and culture.
+I realized that the vacation snapshots I took with The Baby were not portraits of him, rather they were social landscapes incorporating the natural landscape, but they are distinctly not about the natural world.